Policy & Advocacy Leadership Forum 2026 Logo

 7:30am – 8:30am Networking Breakfast

-With implementation of OBBBA in full swing, Medicaid remains a major focus for policymakers in our nation’s capital.
+With implementation of OBBBA in full swing, Medicaid remains a major focus for policymakers in our nation’s capital and across the country.
 Our industry has an incredible story to share with both parties about the value we deliver to states and the Medicaid enrollees we serve.
 Together, we can continue to influence both the legislative and regulatory process at both the federal and state levels.

 This panel features Senior MHPA Policy, Government Relations and Advocacy Staff, as well as MHPA Committee Leadership and will review MHPA’s key policy and advocacy priorities for 2026 and beyond.